-The Smoothwall service will allow schools to use Google more confidently.
+Google is a popular and effective search engine and can be useful for restricting searches to UK sites or for finding images.
+The Protex service will allow schools to use Google more confidently.
 It will enforce the 'Very Safe Search' option, and in Google image searches it will prevent the display of thumbnail images from blocked sites.
-Smoothwall will often stop the search from being run at all.